I don’t know you but something tells me you’re doing something good today.

 Locals save money and maximize view pleasure having picnics at Turo de la Rovira – the highest point in the city and an anti-aircraft battery protecting citizens during the Spanish Civil War.

-There is of course the famous good weather past time of Barcelona citizens: drinking a caña (‘can-yah’, a smallish cup of beer that’ll be finished before it cools down in the Spanish sun) in any of Barcelona’s famous squares.
+The good weather in Barcelona leads to a favourite past time of Barcelona citizens: drinking a caña (‘can-yah’, a smallish cup of beer that’ll be finished before it cools down in the Spanish sun) in any of Barcelona’s famous squares.

 Also, in August don’t forget Barcelona’s most famous street party: La Festa de Gracia.